-Sightseeing Spots Nearby ■Facility Serigaya Park Taigan Historical Museum A spacious park full of rich greenery, and various sculptures scattered inside small ponds.
+A spacious park full of rich greenery, and various sculptures scattered inside small ponds.
 A highly pleasant place for adults and children, where you can enjoy the water plays pond, mini cascades, the Rainbow & Water Square, The Adventure Square, the Multi-purpose Square and may other attractions.
-This Museum exhibits historical documents from the Sengoku warring states period, related to famous warlords like Oda Nobunaga, Toyotomi Hideyoshi and Tokugawa leyasu.
-You can also admire a full scale reproduction of the Main Tower of Azuchi Castle.
-Town Information Center Machida Tourist Gallery A complex facility where you can buy local products and get a wide rank of information about shopping, cuisine specialties, events and lodging in Machida.
+This Museum exhibits historical documents from the Town Information Center Machida Tourist Gallery Serigaya Park A complex facility where you can buy local products and get a wide rank of information about shopping, cuisine specialties, events and lodging in Machida.